Please note that the information included in this article is for informational purposes only. It should not be construed as medical advice.

 - Bub appears to be unhappy and uncomfortable after many or most feeds - bub might seem to be in pain after feeds and he or she might cry a lot or arch his or her back after a feed; Bub may also be fussy between feeds

 - Bub might experience breathing problems such as coughing or wheezing

-Babies with simple or silent reflux don’t usually need any treatment.
-Babies with more severe problems may need some treatment.
-Treatment may focus on the underlying cause of Bub’s reflux.
-In some instances, a doctor may also recommend treatment with an antacid and possibly an alginate (which helps prevent regurgitation).
+Babies with simple or silent reflux don’t usually require any intervention, and by simply switching to a Minbie bottle and nipple you may see a considerable difference.
+However, babies with more severe problems will most likely need some treatment alongside a bottle change.
+Treatment for reflux will focus on the underlying cause and in some instances, a doctor may recommend treatment with an antacid and possibly an alginate (which helps prevent regurgitation).
 You should never give these medicines to your baby except on the advice of your doctor.

 How to prevent reflux